-If you are pregnant or breastfeeding, you’ve probably been recommended to use products containing lanolin to ease sore nipples from breastfeeding.
+If you are pregnant or breastfeeding, you’ve probably been recommended to use personal care products containing lanolin to ease sore or cracked nipples from breastfeeding by healthcare providers.
 The FDA has approved lanolin for use in many products, such as cosmetics, lip balm, and nipple cream, but is lanolin really safe for you – and more importantly, for your baby?
-You’ve trusted Mamavation to cover topics like which retailers are protecting your family from toxic chemicals, 13 foods you don’t need to purchase organic, and ways to support a pesticide-free school lunch now join us as we explore the dangers of lanolin.
+You’ve trusted Mamavation to cover topics like which retailers are protecting your family from toxic chemicals, 13 foods you don’t need to purchase organic, and ways to support a pesticide-free school lunch now join us as we explore the dangers of lanolin as skin care products.

 Disclosure: This post contains affiliate links.